dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 instead of virtual machines?

-The primary disadvantage of operating-system-level virtualization in my opinion in practise is that you can not run applications in containers that are compiled for a different operating system as your host.
+The primary disadvantage of operating-system-level virtualization in my opinion in practice is that you can not run applications in containers that are compiled for a different operating system as your host.
 For example you can not run Windows based executables directly in a container if your host operating system is Linux.
 There is no such limitations for virtual machines.